DEVSENSE/phptools-docs/docs/vs/Installation/activation.md

 ## Activate Trial

-As explained before, PHP Tools for Visual Studio comes with a free, 30-day trial license.
+As explained before, PHP Tools for Visual Studio comes with a free, 30-day trial.
 This trial can be started anytime, but until then, only a set of basic features will work.
 PHP Tools will ask to start the trial every time Visual Studio starts (see picture below).

 ![Begin trial](imgs/license-ask-trial.png)

+This dialog box will appear every time, unless the trial has been started, the product has been activated, or the dialog box has been disabled in its Close menu.

 Click **Begin Trial** to start a free 30-day evaluation.

-This dialog box will appear every time, unless the trial has been started, the product has been activated, or the dialog box has been disabled in its Close menu.

-The trial license can also be activated from the Visual Studio menu.
+**Note:** The trial license can also be activated from the Visual Studio menu.
 Click **Help**, and then **Activate PHP Tools for Visual Studio** to re-open the activation dialog.

 ## Obtain your License Key